-A prospective teacher expresses interest in the Teacher Education Program by enrolling in EDFN 1002 Introduction to Education during their first year.
+A prospective teacher expresses interest in the Teacher Education Program by enrolling in EDFN 2003 Foundations of Education during their first year.
 The course serves as an introduction to the various education programs at OBU that lead to teacher licensure.
 It provides a supportive environment for those who are interested in majoring in education or who want to explore the options of education majors.
 Its goal is to acquaint the student with the requirements, opportunities, and responsibilities of teaching as a profession.
-There are five hours of field experience.
-Candidates who wish to change to an education major after their first year need to meet with an education advisor to create a plan for meeting their program requirements in a timely manner.

-The next course is EDFN 2003 Foundations of Education.
-This course gives both an historical look at education and builds awareness of contemporary issues.
 Foundations of Education students spend fifteen hours in schools as observer-participants in classrooms in at least three developmental levels including elementary, middle, and high school and learn about lesson planning.
 Upon completion of Foundations, most students apply for admission to Teacher Education.
 All prerequisites for admission to the Teacher Education Program and requirements for completing the program are listed under Criteria for Admission and Retention and in the Teacher Education Handbook published online.